ItzjustElias/phonenumber-country-finder/README.md

 # phonenumber-country-finder
 finds the country of a phone number and provider

-you will need to install "python phonenumbers" with pip link to the project https://pypi.org/project/phonenumbers/
+you will need to install "python phonenumbers" with pip, link to the project https://pypi.org/project/phonenumbers/